psychotimmy/PascalBigIntegers/README.md

 **BigPrime.pas** - a sieve of Eratosthenes prime number generator

+The advent of code 2023 solutions in https://github.com/psychotimmy/aoc2023-cpm use this library and provide useful tests of functionality

 ## Bugs and Improvements

 The library does no checking on the validity of BigInts used as function arguments.
 An